The Travel Guide to Beqa & Pacific Harbour on a Budget© FijiPocketGuide.com

 Sunday Local Church Service

-A free cultural experience is attending a church service on a Sunday.
-The harmonious singing is an uplifting experience and is reason alone to attend a church service.
-Resorts can organise transport or information for the nearest churches to experience their services.
-Otherwise, there are two options in the Pacific Harbour: one at 7:30am in the Makosoi Village (know your village protocol before you visit) and one at 10am in Lomary which is more accessible for visitors.
+A free cultural experience is attending a Sunday church service.
+Whether you’re religious or not, the harmonious singing is an uplifting experience and reason alone to attend a church service.
+Resorts can often organise transport to the nearest churches on a Sunday.
+Otherwise, there are two good options for church services on the Pacific Harbour: one at 7:30 am and 10 am in the Makosoi Village (know your village protocol before you visit) and one at 10 am in Lomary which is more accessible for visitors.

 Arts Village